-Return the LLVM IR for all signatures encountered thus far, or the LLVM IR for a specific signature and compute_capability if given.
-If the dispatcher is specialized, the IR for the single specialization is returned.
+Returns The LLVM IR for the given signature, or a dict of LLVM IR for all previously-encountered signatures.
+If the dispatcher is specialized, the IR for the single specialization is returned even if no signature was provided.

 inspect_sass (signature=None, compute_capability=None)